espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Spiteful Rake.md

 * * *

 Your instincts sing of spite and malice, and you've learned a devastating trick: go for the eyes.
 You make a claw Strike.
-If you hit and deal damage, the target is [[Dazzled]] for 1 round.
-On a critical hit, the target is instead [[Blinded]] for 1 round and dazzled until restored to maximum hit points.
+If you hit and deal damage, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round.
+On a critical hit, the target is instead [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for 1 round and dazzled until restored to maximum hit points.